IainMac32/GDSChackathon/README.md

 - Easy-to-use interface
 - Real-time collaboration
-- Customizable templates
-- Dynamic animations
+- Image generation
 - And much more!

-## Getting Started

-To get started with SparkSlides, simply visit our website and sign up for an account.
-Once you're logged in, you can start creating stunning presentations right away!

 ## Feedback

 We'd love to hear your feedback!
-If you have any questions, suggestions, or just want to say hello, feel free to reach out to us at [contact@sparkslides.com](mailto:contact@sparkslides.com).
+If you have any questions, suggestions, or just want to say hello, feel free to reach out!

 Happy presenting!